 The higher yield under BBF may be due to better in-situ moisture conservation and reduced temporary waterlogging in Vertisols.
 Similar findings were reported by Krantz et al. (2008) and Jadhav et al. (2014) who observed higher productivity of sorghum under BBF system in semi-arid regions.

-3.2 Effect of Nutrient Management
+3.2 Effect of Nutrient Management on Yield and Economics

 Fertilizer treatments significantly influenced grain yield, fodder yield and economic returns.
 Application of 100% RDF (80:40:40 kg NPK ha⁻¹) recorded the highest grain yield (1357 kg ha⁻¹) and fodder yield (6414 kg ha⁻¹), which was significantly superior to all other treatments.
 Grain yield under 100% RDF increased by 47% over control and was markedly higher than nano urea-based reduced nitrogen treatments.